pereirajose3/Hospital-Bed-Availability-and-Occupancy-in-NHS/README.md

 # Hospital Bed Availability and Occupancy in NHS

-Analyzing trends in hospital bed availability and occupancy across NHS hospitals in England.
+Analyzing trends in hospital bed availability and occupancy across NHS hospitals in NHS Kent and Medway Integrated Care Board (ICB)
+.

 ## Project Overview